Multiscale Comparative Connectomics

-Using the statistical methods described above, we discover differences in brain connectivity between the four mouse genotypes at each topological scale of the connectome.
-In Figure \ref{fig:main}, we visualize the strongest signal edge (left primary somatosensory cortex dysgranular zone to the left inferior cerebellar peduncle), vertex (the left hemisphere corpus callosum), and community (the left isocortex to the left hindbrain) using tractograms, renderings of nerve tracts measured by Diffusion Magnetic Resonance Imaging (MRI).
-For an edge, the tractogram represents all the tracts between two vertices; for a vertex, the tractogram represents all the tracts originating from that vertex; and for a community, the tractogram represents all the tracts between a subset of vertices (either the intraconnections between vertices in the same superstructure or interconnections between the vertices from two distinct superstructures).
-Tractograms allow us to visualize the heterogeneity in brain connectivity identified by our multiscale algorithms.
-For example, a tractogram of the left corpus callosum in the BTBR mice reveals a near absence of cross-hemispheric connections, while all control strains display much different wiring patterns at this vertex.
-To contrast these heterogeneous tractograms, in Supplementary Figure \ref{fig:sup-main}, we plot tractograms for the weakest signal edge (the left frontal cortex to the right temporal association cortex), vertex (the left medial longitudinal fasciculus and tectospinal tract), and community (left isocortex to left diencephalon).
-In comparison to the tractograms in Figure \ref{fig:main}, the tractograms of weak signal components are much more homogeneous.
-Note, the weakest signal edge is picked from the set of edges with nonzero edge weights across all samples; such edges are common in connectomes and not informative for this illustration.
-In addition to tractograms, we also plot the distribution of features related to the strongest signal structure at each scale (Figure \ref{fig:main} \textit{bottom row}).
-These distributions highlight the differences in graph structure that each algorithm used to quantify the signal strength of that specific edge, vertex, or community.
-A full list of the tracking parameters using to generate these tractograms is available in Section \ref{sec:tractography}.
+Using the statistical methods described above, we discover differences in brain connectivity between the four mouse genotypes at each topological level of the connectome.
+Figure \ref{fig:main} visualizes the strongest signal edge (as detected by \Dcorr), the strongest signal vertex (as detected by \omni and \manova), and the strongest signal community (as detected by \Dcorr) using tractograms, renderings of nerve tracts measured in the original DTI data.
+For an edge, the tractogram represents all the tracts between its two incident vertices; for a vertex, the tractogram represents all the tracts originating from that vertex; and for a community, the tractogram represents all the tracts interconnecting the vertices in a superstructure.
+A full list of the parameters using to generate these tractograms is available in the Methods (\S\ref{sec:tractography}).